 First, Case Results.

 First and foremost, because of our CASE RESULTS.
-GLG Law’s case results are unparalleled in the military justice world.
-You can take GLG Law’s results and compare them to the results on online dockets or with any other attorneys and you will find that no other firms or lawyers match our results.
-When you compare our results to any other attorneys’, what you will notice is GLG Law’s “consistently good results”.
+GAPASIN LAW GROUP'S case results are unparalleled in the military justice world.
+You can take Mr. Gapasin's results and compare them to the results on online dockets or with any other attorneys and you will find that no other firms or lawyers match his results.
+When you compare our results to any other attorneys', what you will notice is GAPASIN LAW GROUP'S “consistently good results”.
 Consistency is important in the practice of law because it tells you that the lawyers use methods and techniques that work and that are proven.
 Lawyers with consistently good results can approach any case, and pulling from their background and experiences, the lawyers can take the case and apply methods that work.
-Consistency is an overall important quality in a winning civilian military lawyer.
-You will find under “Notable Cases” that Gapasin Law Group, LLC gives the dates of their trial results to show how consistent their results are over time.
+Consistency is an overall important quality in a winning civilian Court-Martial lawyer.
+You will find under “Notable Cases” that GAPASIN LAW GROUP gives the dates of their trial results to show how consistent their results are over time.
 This is what you need to be successful.
-You may see other civilian attorneys’ sites and they may not provide any dates for when or how they obtained a successful result.
+You may see other civilian attorneys' sites and they may not provide any dates for when or how they obtained a successful result.
 Perhaps a civilian lawyer includes a successful result, but that case may have been 5 or 10 years ago.
-GLG Law includes the dates of successful results and this reflects our consistency.
-The courtroom methods and techniques of the attorneys at GLG Law work.
-Some attorneys like to brag about classes they teach, books they’ve published or show off videos they’ve filmed about themselves.
-Don’t be fooled.
-If they’re not spending time in court, self-serving marketing cannot help your situation.
+GAPASIN LAW GROUP includes the dates of successful results and this reflects our consistency.
+The courtroom methods and techniques of the attorneys at GAPASIN LAW GROUP work.
+Some attorneys like to brag about classes they teach, books they've published or show off videos they've filmed about themselves.
+Don't be fooled.
+If they're not spending time IN COURT, self-serving marketing cannot help your situation.
 Look for consistently good results.
 This is all that matters.